Opening The Thought-Shifting Door

 Catch Them Off Guard

-Inspiring creativity and imagination often requires disrupting people’s mental routine and catching them off guard.
+Inspiring creativity and imagination often requires catching people off guard.

 The division’s leader needed people to be more imaginative than just defaulting to discounting all the time.
 He wanted people to remember that they weren’t just selling plates, cups, and napkins.
 They were working for a brand that was deeply connected to the family experience.

 To lift people out of the rut of discount thinking, he conducted a brainstorming meeting at a beautiful community park near the corporate headquarters.
-The meeting was different because it was set up as a backyard barbeque.
-There were picnic tables with red-and-white checkered tablecloths, an outdoor grill sizzling with hotdogs and hamburgers, even outdoor games like horseshoes and tetherball.
-Of course there was something else too: lots of the company’s plates, cups, and napkins.
-They weren’t just commodities; they were an essential part of the experience.
+The meeting was different because it was set up as a backyard barbecue.
+There were picnic tables with red-and-white checkered tablecloths, an outdoor grill sizzling with hot dogs and hamburgers, and even outdoor games like horseshoes and tetherball.
+Of course, there was something else too: lots of the company’s plates, cups, and napkins.
 The division’s open-door leader had helped people shift their thinking away from commodities and toward values and traditions.

 You Might Also Like…